-- Consider if you will be utilizing video platforms like Google Team Meetings or Zoom and be sure to think through what your background will be (of course you can install a green screen or keep it simple and utilize the built-in virtual backgrounds offered)
+- Consider if you will be utilizing video platforms like Google Team Meetings or Zoom.
+Be sure to think through what your background will be.
+Of course, you can install a green screen or keep it simple and utilize the built-in virtual backgrounds offered.

-- Look into where outlets are located and lighting options (including natural light; if possible have some sort of light towards you, especially if you will be doing video phone calls)
+- Look into where outlets are located and consider various lighting options.
+If possible, prioritize natural light.
+Have some sort of light towards you, especially if you will be doing video phone calls.

 - Are there closets or storage nooks that could be considered for a productive space?